-Buyers usually try to find the most efficient way to place their ad on the publisher's website.
-However, many different routes lead to the publisher inventory, often at different prices and with varying value adds, like transparent fees and viewability measurement.
-For example, a manufacturer of athletic footwear would like to target women who run marathons with their ads on a specific sports and fitness website.
+Buyers usually try to find the most efficient way to place their ad on the publisher's website, apps, and other owned properties.
+However, many different routes lead to the publisher inventory, often at different prices and with varying value adds, like transparent fees, performance and viewability measurement.

+The below example highlights the complexities that arise through working with multiple, overlapping supply paths.
+A manufacturer of athletic footwear would like to target women who run marathons with their ads on a specific sport and fitness website.
 SSP number one only offers video inventory for the homepage in question.

-The next SSP has the searched domain available, but through different resellers.
-SSP three and four seem to have a direct relationship with the publisher and are able to fulfil the needs but have untransparent fees.
+SSP two has the searched domain available but through different resellers.
+SSPs three and four seem to have a direct relationship with the publisher and are able to fulfil the needs but have non-transparent fees.
 The right way is therefore unclear at first and the number of different channels through which bids can be placed on a particular inventory is large.
 In addition, an advertiser may bid on the same publisher's inventory through different SSPs.
-In this case, he is unknowingly bidding against himself and creates artificial competition that drives up the price.
+In this case, he is unknowingly bidding against himself, thus creating artificial competition that drives up the price.

-1.5 Preventing Bad Behaviour in Header Bidding: SPO - Algorithms based SPO is a dynamic decisioning model to reduce path duplication, discrepancies, integration quality, all to determine a buyer's optimal path to supply.
+1.5 Preventing Bad Behaviour in Header Bidding: SPO - Algorithms based

+SPO is a dynamic decisioning model to reduce path duplication, discrepancies, and integration quality, all to determine a buyer's optimal path to supply pushing for full transparency.
 There are multiple variables taken into consideration when deciding whether a supply source should be 'SPO-ed'.
-Technology platforms use algorithms that cluster by inventory type (Web, App), media type (Video, Native, Display), domain and geography.
-In this way, special components from publisher inventory can be identified.
-Additional metrics can be used to better understand the path and classify the inventory; such as impression requests, placement levels, eCPM, viewability measurements, discrepancies, and the winning rate of bids.
+Technology platforms use algorithms that cluster by inventory type (Web, App), media type (Video, Native, Display, Audio), domain and geography.
+This way, special components from publisher inventory can be identified.
+Additional metrics can be used to better understand the path and classify the inventory; placement impression requests, levels, eCPM, viewability such as measurements, discrepancies, and the winning rate of bids.